pmem/libpmemobj-cpp/CONTRIBUTING.md

 **NOTE**: We're using specific clang-format - version exactly **9.0** is required.

+## Doxygen documentation

+* Each new feature should be documented using doxygen comment blocks.
+* Each non-member function should be added to corresponding class documentation by `@relates` tag
 # Submitting Pull Requests

 We take outside code contributions to `libpmemobj-cpp` through GitHub pull requests.